dr-m/wg21/atomic_mutex.md

 The `mutex` and `shared_mutex` typically wrap synchronization objects defined by the operating system.
-For special use cases, such as block descriptors in a database buffer pool, small storage size and minimal implementation overhead are more important than compatibility with operating system primitives via `native_handle()`.
+For special use cases, such as block descriptors in a database buffer pool, small storage size and minimal implementation overhead may be more important than observability or compatibility with operating system primitives via `native_handle()`.

-The proposed `trans_mutex` and `shared_trans_mutex` address the following shortcomings of `mutex` and `shared_mutex`:
+The proposed `atomic_mutex` and `atomic_shared_mutex` address the following shortcomings of `mutex` and `shared_mutex`:

 For historical reasons, `mutex` and `shared_mutex` may be larger than necessary.
 For example, the size of `pthread_mutex_t` is 48 bytes on 64-bit GNU/Linux.
-For a prototype implementation, we have a 4-byte `trans_mutex` and 8-byte `shared_trans_mutex`.
+In a prototype implementation, we have a 4-byte `atomic_mutex` and an 8-byte `atomic_trans_mutex`.

-On Microsoft Windows, this could be implemented as a trivial wrapper of `SRWLOCK`, whose size is 4 or 8 bytes.

 A small mutex could be embedded deep in concurrent data structures.
 An extreme could be to have one mutex per CPU cache line, covering a